asafbach/ticket-market/README.md

 # Ticket-Market

-Marketplace for trading concert tickets.
+## About
+A marketplace where people can sell their concert tickets.
-Built using microservices best practices
+Built using microservices best practices.

+_work still in progress_

 ### stack
 * Node.js